eggrobin/Enmerkar/README.md

 ## Installation

-Download the latest release from https://github.com/eggrobin/Enmerkar/releases, and run the installer; select an appropriate keyboard layout (be that one in which you touch type, or the one matching your physical keyboard) in the installer.
+Download the installer (`Enmerkar.msi`) for the latest release from https://github.com/eggrobin/Enmerkar/releases, and run the installer; select an appropriate keyboard layout (be that one in which you touch type, or the one matching your physical keyboard) in the installer.

 ## Usage